 It is optional for a CMTS to support this feature.
 If the CMTS chooses to support MGPI functionality, it MUST follow the procedures outlined in the following sections.
-Further, a CMTS SHOULD NOT attempt to invoke MGPI across services types (e.g. merge PacketCable Multimedia and PacketCable DqoS application flows together) as the interactions are not fully understood at this time and it may result in undesired operation.
+A CMTS SHOULD NOT attempt to invoke MGPI across services types (e.g., merge PacketCable Multimedia and PacketCable DqoS application flows together) as the interactions are not fully understood at this time and it may result in undesired operation.

 Upon receipt of a Gate-Set without a gateID, the CMTS MUST first satisfy the requirements specified in Section 6.5.3.
 Once the resource envelops have been verified, the CMTS MAY compare the requested resources against those currently reserved or committed for the CM serving the SubscriberID provided in the Gate-Set.
 If a FlowSpec traffic profile is provided, the CMTS MUST translate the FlowSpec parameters to DOCSIS level parameters to make this comparison.
-If the requested QoS parameters (reserved and/or committed) do not match all of the QoS parameters for any of the existing service flows and resources are available to support the request, the CMTS MUST follow the requirements specified in Section 6.5.4 for creating new gates.
-If all the QoS parameters match and resources are available to support the request, the CMTS MAY modify the existing DOCSIS Service Flow by incrementing the grants per interval by one for a traffic profile described by a FlowSpec (or by the grants per interval value provided in a DOCSIS UGS object) and by adding the classifier(s) provided in the Gate-Set per the requirements in Section 9.3.4.1.
-Upon successful completion of the actions requested in the Gate-Set (e.g., modification of an existing DOCSIS Service Flow by adding the classifiers and incrementing the grants per interval associated with the Gate) the CMTS MUST respond with a Gate-Set-Ack.
+If the requested QoS parameters (reserved and/or committed) do not match all of the QoS parameters for any of the existing service flows and resources are available to support the request, the CMTS MUST follow the requirements specified in Section 7.5.4 for creating new gates.
+If all the QoS parameters match and resources are available to support the request, the CMTS MAY modify the existing DOCSIS Service Flow by incrementing the grants per interval by one for a traffic profile described by a FlowSpec (or by the grants per interval value provided in a DOCSIS UGS object) and by adding the classifier(s) provided in the Gate-Set (e.g., modification of an existing DOCSIS Service Flow by adding the classifiers and incrementing the grants per interval Service Flow by adding the classifiers and incrementing the grants per interval associated with the Gate) the CMTS MUST respond with a Gate-Set-Ack.
 The CMTS MUST NOT respond with a Gate-Set-Ack until it has completed sufficient steps to ensure that any subsequent requests to Admit or Commit the Gate will not fail due to a lack of resources.